brettz9/license-badger/README.md

 - include all of `node_modules` and use actual `bundledDependencies`, creating a potentially very large repository
-- use the likes of [rollup-plugin-license](https://www.npmjs.com/package/rollup-plugin-license)
-  to grab licenses while pulling in modules during a bundling routine (as useful as this can be), perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development
+- use the likes of [rollup-plugin-license](https://www.npmjs.com/package/rollup-plugin-license) (though see to-do below which might combine the functionalities) to grab licenses while pulling in modules during a bundling routine (as useful as this can be), perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development